adap/flower/doc/source/quickstart_scikitlearn.rst

 -------------

 The following Flower server is a little bit more advanced and returns an evaluation function for the server-side evaluation.
-First, we import again all required libraries such as Flower and scikit.
+First, we import again all required libraries such as Flower and scikit-learn.

 :code:`server.py`, import Flower and start the server: